 Eight weeks is a good project length.
 It’s long enough to make real progress but short enough to keep people’s attention.
-It’s certainly more than enough time to put an ERM system into place.
+It’s certainly more than enough time to put the basics of an enterprise risk management (ERM) system together.
 Embedding the system is what really takes the time but that happens after the initial eight weeks.

 Remember, great is the enemy of good.